 Are you getting itchy fins?
 For many of us, the pandemic has meant months out of the water.
 And, for most dedicated scuba divers, that's far too long...

 But, when will it be safe to start diving again?
 And how will you know where and when you're able to travel?
-If planning a trip during these unprecedented times is turning out to be more challenging than expected, this is for you!
+If planning a trip during these unprecedented times is turning out to be more challenging than expected, this article is for you!

 We'll share expert advice from industry authorities to help you stay safe before, during, and after dive travel.
-And, introduce you to ZuBlu's brand new up to date resources dedicated to helping you get back in the water.
+And, introduce you to ZuBlu's brand new up-to-date resources dedicated to helping you get back in the water.

 Keep reading to learn all about diving in the time of COVID-19 and start planning your next adventure now!